Welcome to the Ecollective Beta

 Entrance area of the Osun-Osogbo grove, Nigeria

 The Osun grove is among the last of the sacred forests which usually adjoined the edges of most Yoruba cities before extensive urbanization.
-There is a relation between how the Dismal Swamp regarded by Africans and African descendants and the sacred forests of West Africa including the Osun-Osogbo Grove and the mfinda of Central Africa.
+There is a relation between how the Dismal Swamp was regarded by African descendants and the sacred forests of West Africa including the Osun-Osogbo Grove and the mfinda of Central Africa.
+Self-emancipating black people viewed the Dismal Swamp as more than just a hiding place.

 Photo: Doris Ulmann, Lang Syne plantation, South Carolina peninsula, early 1930s